What Is Emergency Dentistry?

 Call Greater Essex Dental

 When you have a dental emergency, you won't want to waste time searching for an office that can see you immediately.
-Call Greater Essex Dental at 978-346-4610 to have your problem assessed and determine whether you need emergency care.
+Call Greater Essex Dental at 978-346-4610 for an emergency appointment to have your problem assessed and determine whether you need emergency care.